 The intentional, directional, and reliable flow of water is important to ensure agricultural water is “safe and of adequate sanitary quality”.

 This post provides information on the importance of backflow prevention and some common practices that help mitigate the risk of backflow.
-You can also view a recorded webinar on this topic that was provided for the May 2019 Produce Safety Alliance Educators Call.
+You can also view presentation slides and a recorded webinar on this topic that were provided for the May 2019 Produce Safety Alliance Educators Call.

 Regulatory and Training Context